kippisone/promptly-sync/README.md

 });
 ```

-See [https://www.npmjs.com/package/promptly](Promptly documentation) for more infos about promptly.
+See [Promptly documentation](https://www.npmjs.com/package/promptly) for more infos about promptly.